 Differences both in prevalence rates and age of diagnosis by sociodemographic characteristics likely relate to disparities in access to expert services.
-While the most recent prevalence data of 8-year-old children from the Centers for Disease Control and Prevention's (CDC) Autism and Developmental Disorders Monitoring (ADDM) Network suggests that rates of ASD diagnosis are similar among White, Black, Hispanic, and Asian/Pacific Islander children, there was still some variability among racial/ethnic groups based on whether individuals also had an intellectual disability.
-In the CDC's recent expansion of prevalence monitoring to 4-year-old children, they found that rates of ASD diagnosis were higher in Black, Hispanic, and Asian/Pacific Islander children than in White children.
-Additionally, there are still disparities in age of diagnosis for racial/ethnic minorities, with minority children often being diagnosed later.
+While the most recent prevalence data of 8-year-old children from the Centers for Disease Control and Prevention's (CDC) Autism and Developmental Disorders Monitoring (ADDM) Network suggests that rates of ASD diagnosis are similar among White, Black, Hispanic, and Asian/Pacific Islander children, there was still some variability among racial/ethnic groups based on whether individuals also had an intellectual disability1.
+In the CDC's recent expansion of prevalence monitoring to 4-year-old children, they found that rates of ASD diagnosis were higher in Black, Hispanic, and Asian/Pacific Islander children than in White children67.
+Additionally, there are still disparities in age of diagnosis for racial/ethnic minorities, with children from minority backgrounds often being diagnosed later68.
 This is often due to differences in the time from a positive screen to diagnostic evaluation for ASD, or an initial misdiagnosis.

-A primary barrier to ASD early diagnosis is the limited availability of diagnostic clinics with providers trained in ASD diagnosis, leading to long waiting lists and poor reimbursement for comprehensive diagnosis.
+A primary barrier to ASD early diagnosis is the limited availability of diagnostic clinics with providers trained in ASD diagnosis, leading to long waiting lists and poor reimbursement for comprehensive diagnosis69.
 This limited availability is especially pronounced in underprivileged and rural areas, with many children not diagnosed until they have entered the school system.
-In addition, family level variables such as insufficient financial resources, lack of insurance coverage, language barriers, geographic isolation, and limited knowledge of or experience with complex healthcare systems, may be barriers to the timely diagnostic evaluation of a child.
+In addition, family level variables such as insufficient financial resources, lack of insurance coverage, language barriers, geographic isolation, and limited knowledge of or experience with complex healthcare systems, may be barriers to the timely diagnostic evaluation of a child70.
 Overall, there is limited research that documents these systemic- and individual-level barriers that exist from early ASD screening to appropriate diagnosis to intervention.
-While recent prevalence data from the CDC ADDM Network has demonstrated that universal screening can reduce disparities in prevalence, it is still important to demonstrate that universal screening can subsequently reduce disparities in long-term outcomes for individuals with ASD.
+While recent prevalence data from the CDC ADDM Network has demonstrated that universal screening can reduce differences in prevalence rates by racial/ethnic background46, it is still important to demonstrate that universal screening can subsequently reduce disparities in long-term outcomes for individuals with ASD.

-Strategies to reduce waitlists include increasing the diagnostic workforce, increasing the efficacy of existing diagnostic tools, and developing new or adjunctive tools, such as technology-based screening tools.
+Strategies to reduce waitlists include increasing the diagnostic workforce, increasing the efficacy of existing diagnostic tools, and increasing the development and adoption of new or adjunctive tools, such as technology-based screening and diagnostic tools.
 Additional practitioner efforts that can help to reduce disparities in diagnosis include training to raise awareness and reduce biases/stigma, promoting continuing education programs, using alternative service delivery models when appropriate (e.g., telehealth, web-based, community health workers) or settings (e.g., schools, child care centers, mobile clinics) for screening and diagnosis, and providing wraparound services that address additional stresses (e.g., chronic illness, unemployment, lack of insurance) often faced by individuals in underserved communities.
-Finally, it is clear that children are often not well-tracked from the time of ASD screening to receipt of services.
-While telehealth-mediated methods have the potential to increase access to screening services, these tools are dependent on reliable internet service which is often limited for low-income and geographically isolated families.
+Finally, it is clear that children are often not well-tracked from the time of ASD screening to receipt of services58.
+While telehealth-mediated methods have the potential to increase access to screening services, these tools are dependent on reliable internet service which is often limited for low-income and geographically isolated families71.
 It is imperative to have a system in place that can assure children and families receive adequate, timely, and appropriate services as they move through the screening, referral for diagnosis, and intervention process.
+It is also critical to promote best practices in screening and diagnostic processes.